containerd/imgcrypt/README.md

-# imgcrypt image encryption library and command line lool
+# imgcrypt image encryption library and command line tool

 Project `imgcrypt` is a non-core subproject of containerd.